Focus Asia 2018

-This one-day symposium will investigate the multiple roles that China plays in Southeast Asia with particular focus on how China influences political and democratic development in the region.
-It will also address domestic challenges within China to the country’s assertive development strategy connecting China with Southeast Asia.
+This one-day symposium investigated the multiple roles that China plays in Southeast Asia with particular focus on how China influences political and democratic development in the region.
+It also addressed domestic challenges within China to the country’s assertive development strategy connecting China with Southeast Asia.

 09.15-09.30 Astrid Norén-Nilsson, Welcome and Introduction

 09.30-10.30 Andrew Mertha, ”Wagging the Dog: Cambodia’s Frustrating Relationship with China”